parhi/Freq-domain-CCM/README.md

  minth - minimum threshold for spectrogram

-Note: requires functions 'spectrogram' and 'pspectrum' in matlab Also requires the function 'xmap' form [2]
+Note: requires functions 'spectrogram' and 'pspectrum' in matlab.
+Also requires the function 'xmap' form [2]

 Cite:

 [1] Sandeep Avvaru and Keshab K. Parhi.
 "Effective brain connectivity extraction by frequency-domain convergent cross-mapping (FDCCM) and its application in parkinson’s disease classification."
 Submitted to IEEE Transactions on Biomedical Engineering (TBME)), 2022.